 This inspection checks for any accidental use of zero in a predicate index or in a comparison with the function

 position().
 Such is almost always a bug because in XPath, the index starts at one, not at zero.

 Developing custom XPath inspections

-The XPath inspections make use of the normal inspections API of IntelliJ IDEA.
-However, due to the way the XPath Language-Support is integrated, this is a bit more complicated and it's at the moment not readily possible to develop full-blown 3rd-party XPath inspections.
+The XPath inspections make use of the normal inspections API in IntelliJ IDEA.
+However, due to the way the XPath Language-Support is integrated, this is a bit more complicated.
+At the moment, it's not possible to develop full-blown 3rd-party XPath inspections.
 While it's theoretically possible to develop custom inspections that make use of the XPath-PSI API and are derived from

 org.intellij.lang.xpath.validation.inspections.XPathInspection, this is not recommended and not supported.